 A good compromise would be the shoulder seasons, a little before or a little after the peak season.

-However, off-peak season doesn’t always mean bad weather!
+However, the off-peak season doesn’t always mean bad weather!
 It obviously depends on where you are going, do your research!
 In any case, the more off-season you go the cheaper.

 Cheaper Flight Hack #2 – Date flexibility